Greek banks face extra monitoring in return for aid

 Under the plan, banks will have to issue new shares to achieve at least a 6 percent core Tier 1 capital adequacy ratio plus bonds that can be converted into shares - so-called CoCos - to boost it up to 9 percent.

 The private sector will have to take up at least 10 percent of the new shares to be issued to keep lenders privately run.
-Failure will mean nationalisation.
+Failure will mean nationalization.

 The remainder will be taken up by a bank support fund, the Hellenic Financial Stability Fund (HFSF), which is funded from the country's bailout and has already injected 18.5 billion euros into the country's four biggest banks.